 In 1991, Ecotrust, an American charity based in Portland, Oregon, was established with the purpose of developing a conservation-based economy in the Pacific Northwest.
 Founder, Spencer Beebe, set out to work with Indigenous people in the world’s largest intact coastal temperate rainforest, located in northwestern BC.
-To do so, he needed a Canadian partner and he soon connected with Canadian philanthropist and academic, Jacqueline Koerner, who became the founding chair of Ecotrust Canada.
-Joining Jacqueline, environmental journalist, Ian Gill, became the organization’s first executive director.
+He soon realized that he needed a Canadian partner organization and, in 1994, asked one of his Canadian Ecotrust board members, Jacqueline Koerner, to take the lead on founding Ecotrust Canada.
+Jacqueline became Founding Chair and soon environmental journalist, Ian Gill, became the organization’s first executive director.
 In 1995, Ecotrust Canada received charitable status, marking the beginning of its journey toward building resilient economies in rural, remote, and Indigenous communities.

 Ecotrust Canada’s early work focused on forming strategic partnerships with coastal communities and growing an “information democracy” by providing the tools needed for communities to make informed decisions on development.
 The work focused heavily on using geographic information system (GIS) technology to map data that included scientific, economic, and traditional Indigenous knowledge.
 Ecotrust Canada trained and mentored Indigenous and non-Indigenous communities across BC to use GIS technology, and helped build local infrastructure and systems for carrying out research, analysis, and planning.